best1029/Thesis/README.md

 ## Contributing

 Contributions to this project are welcome.
 Please feel free to open issues, fork the repository, and submit pull requests to enhance functionality, add new features, or improve documentation.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing for the use, modification, and distribution of this code.

----

-Thank you for exploring the potential of clustering companies into economic sectors based on their online presence.
-If you have any questions or suggestions, please don't hesitate to reach out.